GSA/plainlanguage.gov/_pages/resources/articles/plain-language-the-bottom-line.md

 In this study, users were asked several questions about FCC pleasure-boat radio requirements.
 The answers to the questions were in a regulation.
 Times are the average in minutes that it took to answer each question.

-Type of user  | Old regulation | Plain-language regulation
+Type of user  | Old regulation | Plain language regulation
 ------------- | -------------- | -------------------------
 Experienced   | 2.43           | 1.50
 Inexperienced | 3.51           | 1.73